ePages-de/epages-devportal/_posts/2018/2018-08-01-from-java-to-ruby-and-back-again.md

 While talking about future features to be implemented in _Krypton_, I came to realize that there's a lot of funtionality still missing in our REST API.
 So talking to my customer was uncovering undetected dependencies between these two teams, which allowed us to plan and synchronize both backlogs to deliver the right functionality at the right time.
 We also trained the communication channels between both teams.
-Even after my returning to the Java team, we kept a constant feedback loop of things to improve and ensuring development dependencies were taking care of.
+Even after my returning to the Java team, we kept a constant feedback loop of things to improve and ensuring development dependencies were taken care of.
 My internship failed to deliver only one result: transforming me into a Rails fanboy :-) That's mainly because of my recent love for Kotlin as programming language, so let's see if this mindset will change again in a couple of months!